 It has some oil and gas and a developing gold mining sector, but relies on imports for most of its energy needs.

-Resentment at widespread poverty and ethnic divisions between north and south have spilled over into violence, and the country's first two post-Soviet presidents were swept from power by popular discontent.
+Resentment at widespread poverty and ethnic divisions between north and south have spilled over into violence, and three presidents have been swept from power by popular discontent since independence.

 Most of its six million people are Turkic-speaking Muslims.

-1685 - Kyrgyz people settle in the area that is now Kyrgyzstan; area conquered by the Oirats, a Mongol people, after centuries of Turkic rule.
+1685 - The Kyrgyz settle the area that is now Kyrgyzstan, which is then conquered by the Mongol Oirat people.

-1758 - Oirats defeated by Chinese Manchus and Kyrgyz become nominal subjects of Chinese empire.
+1758 - The Oirats are defeated by the Chinese Manchus, and the Kyrgyz become nominal subjects of the Chinese empire.

 1991 - Kyrgyzstan acquires its present name, and declares independence.
 Askar Akayev is president.

 2005 - Mass protests force President Akayev from office in the Tulip Revolution.